The Question Is Not If, But When

 Business data: Customer records, financial data, invoices, contracts, proposals, project files, email archives.

 Application data: Your CRM database, accounting software data, project management records.
 If the software runs locally, the data files need separate backup.
-If it is cloud-based, verify the vendor's backup policy.
+If it is cloud-based, verify the vendor's backup policy (many cloud providers do not guarantee data recovery).

 Passwords and credentials: Your password manager vault, encryption keys, software license keys.
 Store these securely but separately from your main backup.